deepakreddy2011/TaxManagement/README.md

-# Tax Management
+# Tax Management API
-Tax Management API for applying taxes on a day based on municipality tax policy
+API is used for applying taxes on a day based on municipality tax policy

 # Application Setup
    Install Below software’s to run the application in any machine